etleap/etleap-redshift-dev-days/README.md

 - Connect to your Redshift cluster in the 'Credentials' input:
   - Cluster: Pick the cluster that begins with 'etleapredshiftdevdaystack'.
   - Database: `warehouse`
-  - Database user: `root`
+  - Database user: `awsuser`
-  - Database password: Use the 'Value' of 'RedshiftClusterPasswordOutput' from your CloudFormation stack.
+  - Database password: Use the password you used when Creating the Redshift Cluster
 - Enter the following query:

 ```